AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 **Payload 7 (Multiple select attributes):**

-Product multiple select attribute is represented as an array of strings.
+The multiple select attribute for products is represented as an array of strings.

 ```json
 {